logan169/Ionic-meteo-App/README.md

         $ ionic serve

-In order to get a closer feeling of a mobile user experience, I highly suggest that you set the adaptative view option from chrome developement tools if you choose to render the app this way.
+In order to get a closer feeling of a mobile user experience, I strongly suggest that you set the adaptative view option from chrome developement tools if you choose to render the app this way.
 More information about how to do so could be found [here](https://www.sitepoint.com/how-to-simulate-mobile-devices-with-device-mode-in-chrome/)

 #### Test the app on any platform (ios,android,windows phone)

-Depending on your platform you may need to install platform related sdk. replace the <platform> in code below by ios, android or windows
+Depending on your platform you may need to install platform related sdk.
+Replace the <platform> in code below by ios, android or windows

         $ ionic plugin add ionic-plugin-keyboard
         $ ionic platform add <platform>